-Student ID #:

-Former Legal Name:

-Last Name First Name Middle Name

-New Legal Name:

-Last Name First Name Middle Name

-requests the following do Government Issu certificate etc.) re Licensing Body ocumentation: ued Document (Original flecting new name.
-Approval Documen ginal or notarized copy t (Original or notarized of passport, driver's license, birth copy of Licensing Bureau or ting the name change) (If

-Court order: Oristamp.
-Marriage Certification county or parish for the Divorce Decree: specific decree goes bearing the co. file icate: Original or copiling stamp.
-Original or copy wit ranting restoration of ing stamp. ned by the presiding ju by with original notarized sea dge and bearing the county filing zed seal, of marriage license with all of divorce decree that includes a rename, signed by the judge and all notarized seal.

-Gender Designation: academic records with designation on your official (Please circle Yes or No)

-birth certificate ssued Document (or etc.) reflecting the r riginal or notarized cop new gender designation

-Fee : Please mail a \$50 0.00 cashiers or cert ified check made paya ble to LECOM

-Student Name: Student S Signature:

-Student's ID: Date:
+Student ID #: Former Legal Name: Former Legal Name: Last Name First Name Middle Name New Legal Name: Last Name First Name Middle Name requests the following do Government Issu certificate etc.) re Licensing Body A other appropriate Applicable) cumentation: ied Document (Original flecting new name.
+Approval Documen entity in the state where the state ginal or notarized copy t (Original or notarized nere you practice reflections) , the Office of the Registrar of passport, driver's license, birth d copy of Licensing Bureau or eting the name change) (If □ Court order: Oristamp. □ Marriage Certification county or parish for the county or parish fo cate: Original or copiling stamp.
+Original or copy wit ranting restoration of ing stamp. ned by the presiding ju by with original notarianth original notarized se adge and bearing the county filing zed seal, of marriage license with all of divorce decree that includes a re name, signed by the judge and all notarized seal. designation on your official (Please circle Yes or No) birth certificate essued Document (or etc.) reflecting the r riginal or notarized cop new gender designation Fee: Please mail a \$50 0.00 cashiers or cert ified check made paya ble to LECOM Student Name: Student Signature: Student's ID: Date: